Matir/blog/_drafts/bluetooth-le-for-hackers-connections-and-attributes.md

 same device, as the handles are generally allocated in a deterministic manner in the firmware.)[^ble3g25]

+NOPUBLISH: protocol stack diagram

+GATT and the Attribute Protocol are the only mechanisms for data exchange between the application layers of the two devices involved.
+There is no provision for streaming communications between Bluetooth LE devices.
+All data is exchanged by reading/writing specific attributes (called characteristics) on the server (typically the BLE peripheral).
+Streaming protocols can be emulated by using attributes as buffers to read/write via BLE.
+For example, Nordic Semiconductors has a UART implementation that uses two attributes, each 20 octets long, one as a read buffer, one as a write buffer.

 ### The Use of Attributes in GATT ###

 Short form GATT UUIDs (16-bit values) are assigned by the Bluetooth SIG which